 Where to stay in Mirissa

 The road splits the main beach town clearly in two.
 Most of the town’s accommodation is behind the road, nestled into the hills.
 I’m sure there are some lovely places to stay in Mirissa, but my favourite thing was that our accommodation was so close to the beach.
 And I mean a 10 second walk from our beach cottage to the sea.
-The cottages were called Central Beach Inn and occupied a fairly narrow stretch of land from the main road, down to the beach.
+We stayed Central Beach Inn which I can highly recommend.
 They were really affordable, and although quite simple – they were absolutely perfect for their location and value for money.
 Definitely one of the best places to stay in Mirissa.

 Where to eat in Mirissa

 I’m partial to a good smoothie bowl, and Shady Lane Mirissa is the best place to get this.
-Easily one of the best cafes in Mirissa, Shady Lane is tucked away on a little lane and offers up some of the best and freshest breakfasts.
-Some of the best restaurants in Mirissa for dinner are located on the beach, where the whole stretch is lit up by little candles and fairy lights.
-All of the beach restaurants serve up freshly grilled fish and have really good happy hours, so once the sun goes down, the beach is definitely the place to be.
+Shady Lane is easily one of the best cafes in Mirissa.
+Tucked away on a little lane, Shady Lane offers up some of the best and freshest breakfasts.
+Some of the best restaurants in Mirissa for dinner are located on the beach.
+Every evening the whole beach stretch is lit up by little candles and fairy lights.
+Here you can enjoy happy hours and freshly grilled fish.

 This little beach town, nestled in a bay near Dikwella, is becoming one of new cool beach places to visit during a Sri Lanka itinerary.
 Still for those ‘in-the-know’, it won’t be much longer until tourism really builds up here.
 Hiriketiya is completely all about the surf, and it has easily some of the best surf towns in Sri Lanka.
 Days are spent lounging in one of cool hangouts such as Dots Cafe, or on the beach, where local vendors can whip up the freshest fruit juices on the spot.
 Hiriketiya is super chilled and I would highly recommend stopping by here on any length trip to Sri Lanka.